LakshmiLavanyaKasturi/MyWritings/findNeedles_HayStack.md

-# Find needles in a Hay Stack
+# Problem: Find needles in a Hay Stack

 This article helps you find number of needles in a hay stack (a packed pile of hay, typically with a pointed or ridged top).